Summary of our market study

 Preferred detox drinks France, ****, in Source: ****

-The graphs below are based on OpinionWay's survey of French people's favorite brands in March ****.
-The graphs show respondents' answers to the question"Do you like this or that brand of tea?" for each brand, with the percentage corresponding to the proportion of respondents who answered"yes".
+The graphs below are based on OpinionWay's survey of French people's favorite brands in February ****.
+These are respondents' answers to the question "Do you like this or that brand of tea?"; for each brand, the percentage corresponds to the proportion of respondents who answered "yes".

 3 Market structure